basicmi/AI-Articles/Weekly Digest #1.md

 > - Love all things Pythonic

 2. [The mostly complete chart of Neural Networks, explained](https://medium.com/towards-data-science/the-mostly-complete-chart-of-neural-networks-explained-3fb6f2367464).
+>The zoo of neural network types grows exponentially.
+One needs a map to navigate between many emerging architectures and approaches.
+Fortunately, Fjodor van Veen from Asimov institute compiled a wonderful cheatsheet on NN topologies.
+If you are not new to Machine Learning, you should have seen it before:

 3. [Cheat Sheets for AI, Neural Networks, Machine Learning, Deep Learning & Big Data](https://becominghuman.ai/cheat-sheets-for-ai-neural-networks-machine-learning-deep-learning-big-data-678c51b4b463).
 > Over the past few months, I have been collecting AI cheat sheets.
 From time to time I share them with friends and colleagues and recently I have been getting asked a lot, so I decided to organize and share the entire collection.
 To make things more interesting and give context, I added descriptions and/or excerpts for each major topic.